jbshipman/k8examplewip/README.md

 }
 ```

 Deloy in a public clould using a Kubernetes cluser.
-The cluster provisioning and application deployment is be all via code.
+The cluster provisioning and application deployment is be done all via code.

 ## Requirements
 - All code in a public git repo.